UweTrottmann/SeriesGuide/CONTRIBUTING.md

 If you would like to contribute code to SeriesGuide you can do so through GitHub by forking the repository and sending a **pull request against the beta branch**.

+*Note:* If you would like to help translate SeriesGuide, please check out its [Crowdin page][4] instead.

 Branch structure
 ----------------